 The storm clouds of emotion in the distance signalling what is to come and the gate to her heart removed and open.
 Yet this lighthouse represented the incredible strength and light of hope for the storms ahead.
 Romantic I know, but that is what for me art is all about, capturing a moment and feeling that can resonate with the viewer…. and me.
 My appreciation goes to Jervice Sparks, the last lighthouse keeper, even though he wont admit it, and his amazing expertise and knowledge about this beautiful building at Palm Beach Sydney Australia.
 His book is called “The Red Light of Palm Beach”

 “Solitude”. oil on canvas 180cm x 110cm.
-Limited addition Prints are available and the original can be viewed at the Antique Guild, Edward Street Brisbane.
-Contact me at www.satyademasson.com for more information.
+Limited addition Prints are available.
+Contact me for more information.